CertificatePart-time, 4 years

 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

-OR Candidates may have completed the New Zealand Certificate in Construction Trade Skills (Level 3) Joinery strand
+OR New Zealand Certificate in Construction Trade Skills (Level 3) or equivalent

 Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for alternative entry.
 Literacy and numeracy assessments are available.